Last updated: June 20, 2026

 Can I get emergency cash in Maine today?

-Maybe, but most programs do not hand out cash.
-General Assistance often uses vendor vouchers, and TANF-related help has eligibility rules.
-Ask your town office, DHHS, and 211 about the fastest option for your exact crisis.
+Maybe, but many programs do not give cash directly.
+General Assistance and TANF-related help often use vendor vouchers.
+Ask your town office, DHHS, and 211 which option fits your exact crisis.

 What is the fastest food help in Maine?

-Apply for SNAP and ask about expedited SNAP if your situation is urgent.
+Apply for SNAP and ask about expedited SNAP if your food need is urgent.
 While you wait, use WIC if you are pregnant, postpartum, or have a child under 5, and call food pantries through 211 or the Good Shepherd food map.

 Can General Assistance help with rent or utilities?